 Modern Foreign Languages

-Our students are enthusiastic participants in the study of world languages, cultures and literature.
+Our students are enthusiastic participants in the study of world languages, cultures and literatures.
 The ability to communicate with people of different linguistic and cultural backgrounds is your passport to the world and can enable you to pursue travel and study abroad, to take advantage of global professional and service opportunities, and to gain a competitive edge in your chosen career.

-For all MDFL news, we invite current and future students, alumni and friends of the department to like our free Facebook Page.
+For all MDFL news, we invite current and future students, alumni and friends of the department to like our Facebook Page.

 Discover what special events, films, student research presentations and guest speakers we're sponsoring by visiting our Celebration of Cultures series calendar.